ergo-log.com

 Heavier squat, faster sprint

-The greater the weight at which you can just manage one rep for a squat, the faster your sprint will be, write sports scientists from the American Appalachian State University in an article in the Journal of Strength & Conditioning Research.
+The greater the weight at which you can squat, the faster your sprint will be, write sports scientists from the American Appalachian State University in an article in the Journal of Strength & Conditioning Research.
 The researchers used seventeen professional footballers for their measurements.

-For the 9 metre sprint the relationship was less strong.
+For the 9 metre sprint the relationship was a bit less strong, but still significant.
 Compare the P in the graph below with the P in the graph above.

 The trend was still visible for the 5 metres, that the stronger men sprinted faster, but the relationship was not statistically significant.